US: CFIUS Review

 United States: national security review

-The national security review process in the United States - often referred to as the Exon-Florio or CFIUS1 review process, after the relevant authorising statute and enforcement agency, respectively - has existed for decades.
-It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security - and therefore the types of transactions subject to review under the regime - was broadened by statute and in practice.
+The national security review process in the United States – often referred to as the Exon–Florio or CFIUS1 review process, after the relevant authorising statute and enforcement agency, respectively – has existed for decades.
+It originally focused, at least in practice, on the acquisition by foreign companies of US businesses directly or indirectly supplying the US Department of Defense, but especially after the 9/11 terrorist attacks, the concept of national security – and therefore the types of transactions subject to review under the regime – was broadened by statute and in practice.
 Today, the national security review process can be an important part of many transactions, even though it remains voluntary.
-Examples of industries in which notifications have been made include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals, and steel.
+Examples of industries in which notifications under the regime have been submitted include computers, network security, cyber systems, energy (development and transport), semiconductors, aerospace, telecommunications, optics, robotics, mining and natural resources, plastics and rubber, automotive, financial services, coatings and adhesives, chemicals, and steel.

 Although submitting a transaction to CFIUS for a national security review is voluntary, the risk of not submitting a voluntary notification and obtaining a no-action letter can be substantial because of the risk of remedial action being taken.
 Furthermore, a filing ensures that government security clearances or licences issued under other federal regulations that are tied to the national security review process are not jeopardised.
 It may further insulate parties to a transaction from public and political criticism of a decision not to notify a particularly sensitive transaction.
 Consequently, it is advisable to consider the national security implications of cross-border transactions and to build appropriate provisions into transaction documents to address conditions before closing, cooperation and risk sharing.